linode/docs/docs/products/networking/dns-manager/guides/create-domain/index.md

 ## Finish the Setup

-After adding a new domain, there are a few additional stepa required to complete the process:
+After adding a new domain, there are a few additional steps required to complete the process:
 - **Add DNS Records.** After the domain has been created, you can immediately start adding and editing DNS records for it.
 If you are migrating to Linode from an existing DNS provider, make sure you have added all of the necessary DNS records to your domain *before* adding Linode's name servers to your domain (on your registrar).
 See [Manage DNS Records](/docs/products/networking/dns-manager/guides/manage-dns-records/).

 - **Add Linode's Name Servers.** To use Linode as the authoritative name servers for your domain, you need to change the name servers on your registrar.
 Note that the process for this varies for each registrar.